raphaelkieling/devpair/README.md

 main $ git commit -m "feat: created hello world feature" main $ git push

-# Dev B again
+# Dev B
-pair/main $ devpair done # just to clear the house.
+pair/main $ devpair done # just to come back to the original branch main

-# Any Dev
-pair/main $ devpair summary # print a summary

-Last Dev:
-     dev-a@gmail.com  | 2022-11-16 00:40:00
-First Dev:
-     dev-a@gmail.com  | 2022-11-15 17:55:19
-Frequence:
-     dev-a@gmail.com  | ▇▇ 2
-     dev-b@gmail.com  | ▇ 1
 ```

-## How it works?
+## How it works internally?

 You will work inside a temporary pair branch that in the end all the commits will be squashed to be added to the feature branch.

 <details>
-    <summary>Under the hood</summary>
+    <summary>MORE INFO PLEASE!</summary>

+Ok ok!
 Under the hood the `devpair start` will take your current branch and create a copy with the same name but with the prefix `pair`

 After make your code changes the `devpair next` will add, commit and push your code using an internal commit message.
 This step will be more easier to understand checking the [example step by step](#example-of-use)